-On June 29, 2015, the President of the United States signed into law the TPEA, which made numerous amendments to the AD and countervailing duty law, including amendments to section 773(b)(2) of the Act, regarding the Department's requests for information on sales at less than the COP.45 The 2015 law does not specify dates of application for those amendments.
-On August 6, 2015, the Department published an interpretative rule, in which it announced the applicability dates for each amendment to the Act, except for amendments contained in section 771(7) of the Act, which relate to determinations of material injury by the ITC.46 Section 773(b)(2)(A)(ii) of the Act controls all determinations in which the complete initial questionnaire has not been issued as of August 6, 2015.
-It requires the Department to request constructed value and COP information from respondent companies in all AD proceedings.47
+On June 29, 2015, the President of the United States signed into law the Trade Preferences Extension Act of 2015 (TPEA), which made numerous amendments to the AD and countervailing duty law, including amendments to section 773(b)(2) of the Act.50 Section 773(b)(2)(A)(ii) of the Act controls all determinations in which the complete initial questionnaire has not been issued as of August 6, 2015.
+It requires Commerce to request constructed value and COP information from respondent companies in all AD proceedings.51 Accordingly, Commerce requested this information from Borusan and Toscelik.